Bowling Green Looks Like a Traditional Northeastern Course But It’s More Accommodating

 However, that same first-time visitor soon discovers that while the course looks like a U.S. Open course, Bowling Green is enjoyable for players of all standards.

 First and foremost, Bowling Green is a beautiful golf course offering wonderful views of the surrounding country side.
 Our location is nearby but off the beaten path.
 The sounds of daily life fade into the background.

 At Bowling Green, you are interacting with nature and the abundance of pines and oaks that define the course.

 What makes Bowling Green a classic?
 The answer: a layout which has stood the test of time.
 Course architect Geoffrey Cornish‘s design concepts are well known in New England.
-He liked to get a feel for the design of a course by walking the land first, taking off in a straight line through the underbrush leaving all those in his wake to follow!
+He liked to get a feel for the design of a course by walking the land first, taking off in a straight line through the underbrush leaving all to follow in his wake.
 In this manner, he was inspired to lay the course out to match the contours of the land.
 This in an era when course design was characterized by extreme sculpting of the terrain.
 Design philosophies are now circling back to this classic principle.

 Many area courses have been built with long distances between green and tee for a variety of reasons.
 Not so at Bowling Green.
 Greens and tees flow from one to the other.
 This makes the course walking friendly and unique in the area.

 The superintendent and his staff have two goals.
 Goal #1 is to keep fairways, tees, greens, and bunkers in top condition consisently despite the weather so that a shot from the fairway is played from a good lie and a well-struck and well-directed putt likely drops in the hole.
 The second, but no less important goal is to maintain the course with speed of play in mind: rough is never so severe that it’s impossible to find a ball; and the greens staff removes undergrowth so that epic recovery shots from under the trees are very possible.